-The exhibit explores the main ideas behind evo-devo how genes act like switches to form an organism as it develops.
-It explains some of the connections this fundamental research has to our daily lives.
-It also highlights some of the key research that has contributed to this new area of science from Darwin’s early ideas about natural selection to today’s gene sequencing and the Human Genome Project.
+The exhibit explores the main ideas behind evo-devo, such as how genes act like switches to control the form of an organism as it develops.
+It explains connections this fundamental research has to our daily lives.
+It also highlights some of the key research that has contributed to this exciting area of science—from Darwin’s early ideas about natural selection, to today’s gene sequencing and the Human Genome Project.

 This exhibit was produced through collaboration between the Department of Ecology and Evolutionary Biology and the Museum of Natural History at the University of Colorado Boulder and was funded by the National Science Foundation.